 The California Science Center is one of the West's best science museums, especially for curious children whose parents help them learn.
 It's roomy, offers a wide variety of exhibits on timely topics and provides some interesting insights into things scientific.

 And the most exciting thing?
-Space Shuttle Endeavour made its final journey to the California Science Center and is on display in the Samuel Oschin Pavilion.
-The exhibition is accompanied by the Endeavour Together: Parts & People exhibit, featuring artifacts from Endeavour, and the external tank.
+When Space Shuttle Endeavour made its final journey, it went to the California Science Center and is on display in the Samuel Oschin Pavilion.
+The must-see shuttle is accompanied by the Endeavour Together: Parts & People exhibit, featuring artifacts from Endeavour, and the external fuel tank.

 If you visit the California Science Center with children under 7, the Discovery Rooms in Creative World have exhibits specially geared toward younger children.
-Visitors seem to especially get a kick out of the hands-on Slime Bar, where kids can make their very own batch of slimy, squishy slime.
+Younger visitors seem to especially get a kick out of the hands-on Slime Bar, where kids can make their very own batch of the slippery, squishy stuff.

-They also have a number of Science Spectacular Shows.
-Live shows and demonstrations where science is the star and the audience is entertained.
+They also have a number of Science Spectacular Shows and demonstrations where science is the star, and the audience is entertained.
 The Kelp Forrest Dive Show teaches audiences about the 18,000-gallon kelp forest tank while talking to a real diver inside the tank.
-Check with the information desk for a daily schedule.
+Check with the information desk when you arrive to get a daily schedule.